Post-Bariatric Body Contouring

 These are involved surgeries targeting multiple areas, so patients need to be in good overall health, both to handle the stress of the surgery and the subsequent recovery.
 You shouldn’t smoke, as this can interfere with your incision healing.

 Good candidates also need to be realistic about what these procedures can achieve.
 Yes, your contours will be slimmed to your new smaller body shape, but there will be some lengthy incision scars.
-Body lifts also involve a difficult recovery.
+Body lifts also involve a difficult and long recovery potentially.

 What are the benefits of having a body lift after major weight loss?